French Immersion - Residential French Courses

 A.--- DialoguE trainers recognize the special needs of very advanced language students.
 They know how to structure advanced training so that the student makes just as much progress as the less advanced student, without being held back by the group approach.

-A.--- Our representatives, DialoguE graduates in French, are skilled at discerning your needs and will be happy to speak with you at length about your language learning plans.
-(DialoguE's representatives).
+A.--- We are skilled at discerning your needs in French and will be happy to speak with you at length about your language learning plans ((by phone, email, Zoom).